kschult4/Halloween-2025/PRD.md

 Develop a lightweight projection-mapping playback application for a Halloween display.
 The system consists of:

 - A Raspberry Pi 4 or newer running a projection mapping app for 6 horizontal bars (stairs).
-- An ESP32 running WLED, controlling a 3×3 grid of 16×16 LED panels as a single 48×48 matrix.
+- A dedicated LED animation controller (custom firmware or automation service) driving a 3×3 grid of 16×16 LED panels as a single 48×48 matrix.

-WLED handles LED effects and preset management on the ESP32.
-A PIR sensor connected to the ESP32 (via WLED GPIO/usermod) triggers preset changes.
-The Pi listens for preset/state changes via MQTT and plays the corresponding videos, ensuring projection and LEDs remain synchronized.
+The animation controller publishes playback states via MQTT.
+A PIR sensor or other trigger connected to that controller drives state transitions.
+The Pi listens for state/media selections over MQTT and plays the corresponding videos, ensuring projection and LEDs remain synchronized.
 The Pi app allows field adjustment of projection alignment and basic playback parameters.

 2. Target Users / Personas